Beast (Disney character): Beauty and the Beast

-A mob from the village comes to storm the castle and kill the Beast, led by a rival suitor named Gaston.
+A mob from the village comes to storm the castle and kill the Beast, led by a jealous rival suitor named Gaston.
 Beast is too miserable from Belle's departure to respond to a challenge from Gaston, although his servants manage to beat back the villagers.
 Upon seeing Belle's return to the castle, the Beast's mood is roused and he duels Gaston upon the castle rooftops.
 The Beast uses guile to make up for his lack of weaponry, and remains unfazed by frequent taunts from Gaston, who proclaims that handsome appearance is the entitlement to Belle.
 The Beast eventually overpowers Gaston and intends to drop him until the hunter begs him not to.
 Not wanting to sink to Gaston's level of behavior, the Beast decides to show mercy and spare Gaston on the condition that he immediately leave the castle.
 Belle then shows up on the balcony and the Beast climbs up to meet her; however Gaston refuses to accept defeat and stabs the Beast from behind.
 Gaston loses his balance and falls from the castle roof to his death, but Belle manages to grab the Beast and pull him up.
 The Beast, knowing he is mortally wounded, expresses his appreciation to Belle for returning and being able to see her one last time, before falling unconscious and apparently succumbing to his injuries.
 Belle is able to tell the Beast that she loves him before the final petal falls.
 Then, Belle's declaration of love for the Beast breaks the spell and transforms him back into the prince.
+The castle and the servants also return to normal.
+Later they have a ball to celebrate with the Prince and Belle living happily ever after.